edos4/5.3-This/README.md

 # Understanding JavaScript's `this` Keyword

 In JavaScript, the `this` keyword refers to the current execution context.
 This context can be a function, an object method, or even the global context.
 The value of `this` depends on how and where a function is called.
+Remember, understanding this is crucial for working with object-oriented programming in JavaScript and for maintaining the proper context within functions.
+It might take some practice, but as you gain more experience, you'll become more comfortable with how this behaves in different situations.

 ## Global Context